#theSETup | ep. 3 | Top TipsRead Now

 TOP TIPS FOR A HEALTHY RELATIONSHIP WITH THE SPORT

 RECOVERY: “train hard, recover harder”.
 Don’t be afraid to take it easy, spin, or just not ride!
 Recovery is what enables you to gain from all those days of work you put in.
+In fact, these are the days where those "lego blocks" get stacked up start to build your fitness.

 NUTRITION: fuel your workouts accordingly so that you can maximize the benefits from them.
 Don’t skimp on food/fuel when it you have a key workout, race, etc. When off the bike, focus on really quality, balanced meals and eating to your needs: ie. don’t fall for stereotypes around what an athlete “should look like”.
 STRONG IS FAST.